 How the Program Works

-Beginning in October, students who have participated in a Shadowing Orientation Session can go online to a shadowing portal where they search for a sponsor by various categories: career field, location, and/or major in college.
+Beginning in November, students who have participated in a Shadowing Orientation Session can go online to a shadowing portal where they search for a sponsor by various categories: career field, location, and/or major in college.

 Once the student identifies a sponsor, they send an introductory email to the sponsor to confirm the match and to begin a conversation regarding logistics.

 We hope you will create a meaningful career-related experience for the student by giving them a few different opportunities to see into your world.
 You can create an agenda to fill a couple of hours in a single morning or spread a few opportunities out over an entire week -- whatever works for you.
 Here are some ideas to get you going: